interval1066/interpp/README.md

 # interpp
 New version of my command shell written in C++.
-Quick, simple delta.
+Taking my time with this, still in design phase.
+I have yet to build the thing as a whole unit yet.